vinhowe/cs224-labs/bmpFilter/bmpFilter.md

 #endif
 ```

 The code again uses the pre-processor to conditionally exclude code.
-In both cases, whether code is included or excluded depends on the presence of `DEBUG` being defined. `DEBUG` in defined at compile time with the command: `gcc -g -Wall -DDEBUG bmpFilter.c`.
+In both cases, whether code is included or excluded depends on the presence of `DEBUG` being defined. `DEBUG` is defined at compile time with the command: `gcc -g -Wall -DDEBUG bmpFilter.c`.
 If is **not** defined with the normal compile command: `gcc -g -Wall bmpFilter.c`.

 The pre-processor is being used to enable `printf` debugging.
 It turns **off** the `stdout` output of the `bmp` image file, and it turns **on** the `printf` statements.
 It makes it so that the `printf` statements are easy to see and are not cluttered with the binary image output.